Religion in Singapore: Tzu Chi

 Tzu Chi is a new Buddhist movement that was established in 1966 by the Taiwanese bhikkuni Master Cheng Yen.
 Tzu Chi Singapore was founded in 1993 and headquartered at Elias Road in Pasir Ris.
 The movement runs clinics providing free general practitioner, traditional Chinese medicine and dental services to elderly residents and low-income households in Redhill and Khatib.
 It also operates the Lakeside Family Medicine Clinic in Jurong West and a day rehabilitation centre in Jurong East.
 The group's education mission runs pre-schools in Yishun and Toa Payoh and a Continuing Education Centre at Elias Road.
 The group's charitable arm provides financial assistance for kidney patients and people with HIV/AIDS.

 World Mission Society Church of God

 The World Mission Society Church of God is a Korean sabbatarian, restorationist Christian new religious movement established in 1964.
 The church believes that Ahn Sahng-hong, a former Seventh-Day Adventist preacher who died in 1985, is Christ, and refers to his wife Zahng Gil-jah, who is still living, variously as "God the Mother", "Mother Jerusalem", "New Jerusalem Mother", and "Heavenly Mother".
 The World Mission Society Church of God Singapore is located at Cheong Chin Nam Road.

+Yiguandao

+The Yiguandao is one of the most widespread new religious movements in Singapore.
+It is a Chinese salvationist new religion that emerged in the late 19th century.
+In Singapore, all branches of Yiguandao are active, the Baoguang-Jiande branch being the most successful.
+There, Yiguandao has three great public halls (white multiple-storied buildings with traditional Chinese architectural features) and more than 2000 house churches.